+Mikrotik

-To facilitate building of the ACLs CAIDA provides a page one can use to generate a proposed ACL based on BGP table analysis,e.g., https://spoofer.caida.org/prefixes.php?asn=3333
+To facilitate building of the ACLs, CAIDA provides a link that can be used to generate a proposed ACL based on BGP table analysis:

+.https://spoofer.caida.org/prefixes.php?asn=3333

 4.3.7.1.
 Aggregation Points

 When ACLs at the PE-CE boundary are not possible, for example because multiple customers are connected to a single layer-2 network and the layer-2 devices do not have the features to filter on layer-3 information, then filtering at an aggregation point is the second-best solution.